ycrc/ycrc.github.io/snippets/bouchet_partitions.md

     Use the gpu partition for jobs that make use of GPUs.
 You must [request GPUs explicitly](/clusters-at-yale/job-scheduling/resource-requests/#request-gpus) with the `--gpus` option in order to use them.
 For example, `--gpus=rtx5000ada:2` would request 2 NVIDIA RTX 5000 Ada GPUs per node.

+    !!! alert "H200 GPUs Coming Soon!"
+        Bouchet will soon have 80 H200 GPU cards available.
+These cards have 141G of VRAM and each node has 8 cards.
+        Additionally, the nodes feature dedicated Infiniband links for each GPU to enable high-speed GPU-to-GPU communication.

     **Request Defaults**

     Unless specified, your jobs will run with the following options to `salloc` and `sbatch` options for this partition.